spencertipping/tau/doc/pi-gc.md

 ### Tenuring
 UTF9 doesn't provide any room for metadata to store details like "how many generations has this object been alive".
-I could allocate more [π₀ UTF9](pi0-utf9.md) space for this, but for now we just tenure after a single generation.
+I could allocate more [π UTF9](pi-utf9.md) space for this, but for now we just tenure after a single generation.
 If we have four heaps, the final generation requires the object to live for roughly eight new-gen collection cycles.

 ### Resizing
 A single-generation GC is easy to resize: we just apply some function to the live set size and use that for the new-space.
 Generational GC is different; we usually want the newest generation to be fixed-size and older generations to resize adaptively.
 The oldest generation tends to take up most of the slack.

-This is all generalized in π₀ GC by having a heap-resize function that gets invoked whenever any generation is collected.
+This is all generalized in π GC by having a heap-resize function that gets invoked whenever any generation is collected.

 ## Contained references